-I know it’s a bold statement to make, but these are the BEST Italian-style meatballs I’ve ever eaten.
-And (here’s what I love about them) there are no fillers, no eggs, no breadcrumbs.
+I know it’s a bold statement to make, but these are exactly what I’m looking for in meatballs.
+And here’s what I love about them: there are no fillers, no eggs, no breadcrumbs.
 Simple seasonings, fresh herbs, and a little veggie power make these beef meatballs tender, light, and bursting with flavor.

 I took my favorite method for adding veggies to meatballs from my Chicken Zucchini Popper recipe and gave the recipe an Italian spin.
 I used grass-fed beef and added plenty of fresh basil, garlic, and seasonings to re-create my favorite meatballs in marinara.
 The end result was light (not dense at all!), and so flavorful.
 I was blown away by the amazing texture and flavor.

 Another plus is that they’re allergy free, so there’s no gluten, dairy, soy, egg, nuts, etc. to worry about if you’re having company over or taking a meal to a friend.
 I love them plain with a side salad, but there are loads of ways to enjoy them.
 Depending on your dietary needs, you could serve these over spaghetti squash, zucchini noodles, or pasta, or tuck them into a bun for meatball subs.

 NOTES ON THE RECIPE

 1. Tools of the trade.
 If you’re using a food processor (which I recommend) this will be SO easy.
 You can use the grating attachment for the zucchini (which you can grate in seconds), and then switch to the metal S-blade to pulse together the ingredients a bit.

 Also, by pulsing the veggie mixture a bit before stirring it into the beef, you’ll get a finer texture and the meatballs will be even more tender and juicy.
 If you don’t have one, they’ll still totally work.